-knowmore is committed to protecting your personal information and privacy. knowmore has a duty to treat any information you give us as confidential and this duty applies to all people working at knowmore.
-In relation to providing services to you, we will:
+knowmore is committed to protecting your personal information and privacy. knowmore staff have a duty to treat any information you give us as confidential.
+When providing services to you, we will:

 - only collect the information we need to provide the best services we can to you and other members of the public who may need our help

-- not inform another agency of any of your information in any way that it could identify you, without your consent, save for exceptional circumstances where we are compelled or authorised to do so by law, for example, to protect a child or another person from the risk of serious harm
+- not share your information with another agency in any way that could identify you, without your consent, except in exceptional circumstances where we are compelled or authorised to do so by law – for example, to protect a child or another person from the risk of serious harm

 - keep your information secure and protect it from unauthorised access, and

 - allow you to access your information and to change any details that are incorrect.

 We need to know about you and your situation so that we can provide you with legal advice and information to help you consider your options about compensation, redress and other legal issues.
 We also need to provide our funder, the Australian Government, with information about the numbers of services that we provide and the communities we are serving.
 We do not provide any information to government that would identify our clients.

 Who will have access to my personal information?

 knowmore staff will have access to your information and they have a duty of confidentiality to protect that information.
 Personal information will not be given to anyone outside knowmore without your permission, except in exceptional circumstances where we are required or permitted to do so by law.